 You are here

 The evoLUtion Seminar is a fall semester experience that is founded in bLUeprint, which focuses on the Five Foundations of Student Success: Creative Curiosity, Identity Development, Collaborative Connections, Inclusive Leadership and Professional Growth and Success.
-Through intentional interactions, you will discuss your transition to the university environment, enhance your knowledge of campus resources, and develop skills that will be necessary for success in your academic and co-curricular experiences.
+Through group and individual meetings, students will discuss their transition to the university environment, enhance their knowledge of academic and campus resources, and reflect on their experiences joining the Lehigh community.
+Groups will include 15-17 first-year students, a faculty/staff facilitator, and an upperclass student peer leader.

-- All new students and group facilitators will participate in the Lehigh Challenge Ropes Course the weekend of September 14-18, 2016.
+All new students and group facilitators will participate in the Lehigh Challenge Ropes Course the weekend of September 6-10, 2017.
+This experience is the first time the group will meet and helps the group get to know each other.

 You will meet three times per semester with your faculty/staff facilitator and peer leader.